muxinc/mux-docs/videojs/getting-started.md

 ## Confirming it works

 After you've finished integration, you can quickly see if it's working by opening your [browser developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools), selecting the network tab, and then clicking 'play' on the video you've set to be monitored.
-You should begin to see beacons being sent to the mux servers (litix.io) like in the example image.
+You should begin to see beacons being sent to the Mux servers (litix.io) like in the example image.

 <img src="/images/chrome-dev-tools.png"
 srcset="/images/chrome-dev-tools.png 1x, /images/chrome-dev-tools@2x.png 2x">